-While serving as an undeniably flexible tool, Google Sheets have become the default ‘chaos manager’ for a number of organizational functions, including People Operations.
+While serving as an undeniably flexible tool, Google Sheets have become the default ‘chaos manager’ for a number of organizational functions, including People Operations and HR teams.

 The Onboarding Google Sheet